aleksve/ischedule/README.md

 def test():
-    time.sleep(0.1)
-    run_pending()
+    run_loop(return_after=1)
 ```

 **Timing Precision**
 Deviations from the scheduled time were thoroughly tested.
 In a typical 1-minute run, the median deviation is below 0.2 milliseconds, and maximum deviations is below 4 milliseconds.
-Larger deviations in startup time, on the order of tens of milliseconds, are sometimes observred.
+Larger deviations in startup time, on the order of tens of milliseconds, are sometimes observed.

 **Feedback**